“Anybody down that way got 1000 tacos and margaritas?”

 “You just worry about bringing us the tequila.”

 In this manner, we flirted.
 Harmlessly.
-The waitress, who didn’t know what she’d gotten herself into, returned our drinks and was poised to take our orders.
+The waitress, who didn’t know what she’d gotten herself into, returned with our drinks and was poised to take our orders.

 “Do you have anything that’s not too spicy?
 I can’t eat anything spicy this late.
 Gives me heartburn,” he explained.